-During the nine months to September 30, 2019, the Company completed a first tranche of a non-brokered private placement of 11,600,000 units at a price of \$0.10 per unit for gross proceeds of \$1,160,000.
+During the twelve months to December 31, 2019, the Company completed a first tranche of a non-brokered private placement of 11,600,000 units at a price of \$0.10 per unit for gross proceeds of \$1,159, 985.
 Each unit consisted of one common share of the Company and one non-transferable common share purchase warrant.
 Each warrant entitles, subject to accelerated vesting in certain circumstances, the holder to purchase an additional common share of the Company at an exercise price of \$0.20 per until April 4, 2020.
 In addition, the Company completed a second tranche of a non-brokered private placement of 3,400,000 units at a price of \$0.10 per unit for gross proceeds of \$340,000.
-Each unit consisted of one common share of the Company and one non-transferable common share of the Company and one non-transferable common share of the Company at an exercise price of \$0.20 per until July 17, 2020.
+Each unit consisted of one common share of the Company and one non-transferable common share purchase warrant.
+Each warrant entitles the holder to purchase an additional common share of the Company at an exercise price of \$0.20 per until July 17, 2020.